-Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION Scheveningen response to Commission position Commission response to revised Joint Recommendation fleets is reasonable.
+Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION and that the validation technique used in the context of the wider fleets is reasonable.
 STECF also re-iterates the concerns raised by EWG 18-06 on the lack of information to justify the inclusion of the Pandalus fishery in this exemption.
 STECF notes the additional catch data submitted by the UK to the PLEN 18-02 addresses the inconsistencies identified by EWG 18-06.
 STECF notes that depending on gear, survival estimates range between 38%(SELTRA) to 75%(Grid).
-At the prevailing discard rate (6%) indicated in the JR supporting material, the range of survivability values imply that between 2 and 4% of the overall catch of the gears affected by this exemption is discarded and dies Norway lobster caught by pots in area 3a and 4 No new STECF assessment EXISTING EXEMPTION The Commission can accept this exemption Ok Ok Whitefish caught as bycatch in pots (creels) and traps in area 3a and 4 No new STECF assessment EXISTING EXEMPTION The Commission can accept this exemption Ok Ok
+At the prevailing discard rate (6%) indicated in the JR supporting material, the range of survivability values imply that between 2 and 4% of the overall catch of the gears affected by this exemption is discarded and dies Norway lobster caught by pots in area 3a and 4 No new STECF assessment EXISTING EXEMPTION The Commission can accept this exemption Whitefish caught as bycatch in pots (creels) and traps in area 3a and 4 No new STECF assessment EXISTING EXEMPTION The Commission can accept this exemption

-Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION Scheveningen response to Commission position Commission response to revised Joint Recommendation Sole caught by trammel nets and gillnets in area 2a, 3a and 4 No new STECF assessment EXISTING EXEMPTION The Commission can accept this exemption Ok Ok Sole (below MCRS) caught with trawl gears in area IVc STECF notes that no new information on nursery areas has been provided.
-EXISTING EXEMPTION The Commission can accept this exemption Ok Ok
+Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION Sole caught by trammel nets and gillnets in area 2a, 3a and 4 No new STECF assessment EXISTING EXEMPTION The Commission can accept this exemption Sole (below MCRS) caught with trawl gears in area IVc STECF notes that no new information on nursery areas has been provided.
+EXISTING EXEMPTION The Commission can accept this exemption